 Bilinguals and Socio-Emotional Development

 With UC Berkeley, we are examining the relationship between bilingual proficiency and socio-emotional development with Spanish-speaking and Chinese-speaking immigrant preschoolers and their families.
-We will be preparing for a large-scale data collection starting 2018.
+We are preparing for a large-scale data collection starting 2018.

 Collaborators: Dr. Qing Zhou (UC Berkeley)